-For 33 years, from 1956 to 1989, Todor Zhivkov demonstrated his idea of art as serving politics.
-He used to repeatedly instruct what must be done and what must not – by any means.
+For 33 years, from 1956 to 1989, Todor Zhivkov demonstrated how to use art to serve politics.
+His constant instructions made clear what had to be done and what not – by any means.
 He would closely observe the developments in the cinema, praise some artists, or “constructively” criticize them, and more often than not deprive them of work.

-On its part, the cinema could only praise him.
+The cinema had only one duty: to praise him.
 In communist times, films such as “Margarit and Margarita” (1989) were literally unthinkable.

-In Bulgaria, at the turn of the 70s a few feature films were produced to present Zhivkov’s revolutionary past.
-This is an instructive yet sad page in the history of our cinema, notwithstanding its democratic tradition.
-These films were shot through a well-known totalitarian mechanism.
-They all aim at conjuring up – in the social mind, the myth of Zhivkov’s exceptional role in both guerilla fight and building up socialism.
-Belatedly though, the cinema was quick to catch up with the praise choir.
+In Bulgaria, at the turn of the 70s a few feature films were produced to present Zhivkov’s revolutionary past, an instructive yet sad period in the history of our cinema, notwithstanding its democratic tradition.
+These films were made under a well-known totalitarian mechanism.
+They all aim at conjuring up,in the public mind, the myth of Zhivkov’s exceptional role in the partisan resistance as well as the building of socialism.
+Although a little late, the cinema was quick to join the sycophantic choir.

-Todor Zhivkov’s character first appeared in feature productions in 1977, in two films at the same time.
+Todor Zhivkov’s character first appeared in feature productions in 1977 when two films were made simultaneously.

-is cautious in taking up this theme.
-The character of the Party Plenipotentiary (the part played by Ivan Bourdjiev) did not provoke any anxiety.
-The film was based on a real story from the book of Veselin Andreyev, the guerilla poet.
-The truthfulness of his memoirs was seemingly believable.
-As for the character of the Plenipotentiary: he was gifted all the virtues of the model guerrilla fighter.
+Zako Heskija’s “A Final Battle“ (“Boy posleden”, 1977) took up the topic with caution.
+The character of the Party Plenipotentiary (the part played by Ivan Bourdjiev) did not provoke any concern.
+The film was based on a real story from the book of Veselin Andreyev, the partisan poet.
+His memoirs seemed to be truthful and credible.
+As for the character of the Plenipotentiary: he had all the virtues of the model partisan fighter.

-Scriptwriters Dimitar Metodiev and Atanas Semerdzhiev were included on the Bulgarian part, as well as about ten popular actors.
-The co-production is cinematography epic, a story of communist struggle during the Patriotic War, in the typical style and swing of social stagnation.
-In the background of ordinary soldiers and guerilla leaders, the official communist version of events is promoted.
-Once again, this film prompts another approach to the easy and guileless ways to the development of the cult for the leader.
+Scriptwriters Dimitar Metodiev and Atanas Semerdzhiev took part in the Bulgarian episodes, as well as about ten popular actors.
+The co-production is a cinematographic epic, a story of the communist struggle during the Patriotic War, in the typical style and mood of social stagnation.
+Behind the tale of ordinary soldiers and guerilla leaders, the official communist version of events is promoted in the background.
+Once again, this film shows yet another approach of how to develop the cult of a leader in an easy and guileless way.

-This cinema cult was not to be developed in all socialist countries, though: in Poland, Hungary, and Czechoslovakia such films were not produced.
+This cinematic cult was not developed in all socialist countries, though: in Poland, Hungary, and Czechoslovakia such films were not produced.

-Soviet films in praise of Stalin up to his very end turned out the most popular, e.g., “The Fall of Berlin”, Padenie Berlina USSR, 1949, by director Michail Chiaureli.
+Soviet films in praise of Stalin, up to the very end of his reign, turned out to be the most popular, e.g., “The Fall of Berlin”, Padenie Berlina USSR, 1949, by director Michail Chiaureli.

-Regrettably, the socio-political system at home grew increasingly thriving for the likes of such films.
-Three more Bulgarian films were on to openly propagate Zhivkov’s key role in the near past.
+Regrettably, the socio-political system in Bulgaria increasingly thrived on those kind of films.
+Three more Bulgarian films openly propagated Zhivkov’s key role in the near past.
 Each of them has its particular cinematographic advantages, duly acknowledged then by critical reviews.
 Nonetheless, they still remain emblematic of an entirely wrong politics which collapsed in 1989.
-Before 1989, none of the critics would ever dare to courageously tell the truth.
+Before 1989, none of the critics would ever have dared and have the courage to tell the truth.